Yahidne, Donetsk Oblast: History

+Russo-Ukrainian War

+Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine, Yahidne saw fierce fighting as part of the Battle of Bakhmut in February 2023.
+As of now, the settlement is currently under Russian occupation.

 Politics

 In the 2012 and 2014 Ukrainian parliamentary elections, pluralities of voters in Yahidne voted for the pro-Russian parties Party of Regions and Opposition Bloc, respectively.

 Demographics

 According to the 1989 USSR census, the settlement had a population of 420 people, of whom 192 were men and 228 were women.

 By the time of the Ukrainian census of 2001, the population had shrunk to 318.
 Their native languages were: